TerryOShea/javascript-calculator/README.md

 A simple Javascript calculator.
-It’s almost identical to the one in my kitchen, but much more cosmic.
+It’s identical to the one in my kitchen junk drawer, but much more cosmic.

 ![Calculator picture](jscalculator.png)